 So the “Beast from the East” has swept in after all.
-The initial derision on Radio 4 of newspaper reports of a Siberian blast approaching at least alerted us to the risks of proper wintry weather, which has hit Gelli in a very localised way, well in advance of the rest of the UK which has had heavy snowfalls overnight (Saturday).
-The whole 8 days since my last post has seen up to 5 inches of snow on the ground, and declining temperatures bottoming out at minus 12 degrees C 2 nights ago.
-But travel just 4 miles in either direction out of the natural amphitheatre of hills with Rhydcymerau at its centre, and the land has been largely snow free.
+The initial derision on BBC Radio 4 of newspaper reports of a Siberian blast approaching at least alerted us to the risks of proper wintry weather, which has hit Gelli in a very localised way, well in advance of the rest of the UK which has had heavy snowfalls overnight (Saturday).
+The whole 8 days since my last post has seen up to 5 inches of snow on the ground, and declining temperatures bottoming out at minus 12 degrees C, 2 nights ago.
+However, travel just 4 miles in either direction out of the natural amphitheatre of hills with Rhydcymerau at its centre, and the land has been largely snow-free.

-The most severe frosts coincided of course with clear skies and an easterly wind and at these temperatures presents issues for plant life outside and inside our unheated greenhouse.
-Last year I’d researched polytunnels and eventually decided that it would be an unecessary additional indoor space for us, with just 2 adults to produce fruit and vegetables for.
+The most severe frosts coincided of course with clear skies and an easterly wind and these conditions present issues for plant life both outside and inside our unheated greenhouse.
+Last year I’d researched polytunnels and eventually decided that it would be an unnecessary additional indoor space for us, with just 2 adults to produce fruit and vegetables for.
 But an intriguing reference to a polytunnel within a polytunnel, heated by a Tealight candle to keep things frost free intrigued me.
-I’d rigged up an inner plastic skin over our pots of winter salads and a few overwintered more tender shrubs already this year.
+I’d already rigged up an inner plastic skin in the greenhouse, over our pots of winter salads and a few overwintered more tender shrubs.
 The forecast temperature drop was a chance to try out this simple concept of frost protection.
 The first few frosty nights worked well with a single larger candle.
-As the predicted overnight low fell further an additional candle was added.
-Then when minus 10 was forecast I rashly declined to follow Fiona’s advice of adding a third…… and perhaps predictably we did have slight frost damage in the morning.
+As the predicted overnight low fell, further an additional candle was added.
+Then, when minus 10 was forecast I rashly declined to follow Fiona’s advice of adding a third, and perhaps predictably we did have slight frost damage in the morning.

-So maybe one candle in our 14 by 8 foot greenhouse for every minus 5 degrees C predicted would be about right to keep things just frost free. or use bubblewrap rather than a re-used sheet of packaging plastic sheet.
+Maybe one candle in our 14 by 8 foot greenhouse for every minus 5 degrees C predicted would be about right to keep things just frost free?
+Or use bubblewrap rather than a re-used sheet of packaging plastic sheet?
 Or as more sane people would probably decide, install electricity or buy a gas or paraffin heater instead.
-But I like these simple challenges, and making candles on the stove in winter evenings is a fun pastime…
+But I like these simple challenges, and making candles on the stove in winter evenings is a fun pastime.

-However this year, and on another couple of occasions, the pattern of snow melt has reversed, i.e. the snow melts first from the quarry tiles, and later the slates.
+However, this year and on another couple of occasions, the pattern of snow melt has reversed, i.e. the snow melts first from the quarry tiles, and later on the crushed slates.
 (Photo below from 2/2/12).
 The question is why?
 Does it reflect different temperatures of the slates and tiles before the snow fell on them?
 Or different types of snowflake?
 Or different temperatures or sun radiation after the snow has fallen?
 Or some mix of all these?
-Or something else entirely of magical, unknown influence??
+Or something else entirely of magical, unknown influence?

 I mention the latter, since we have just passed the date of the ancient Celtic festival of Imbolc, which was celebrated on February 1st/2nd by many Celtic nations as the beginning of spring.
 Amongst other celebrations in parts of the world with Celtic influence, there would have been bonfires, and this last week I witnessed our very own Imbolc like event on the far side of the valley at dusk on Friday evening amongst the still snow-covered ground and larch trees.
 A lone figure apparently dancing round the fire, whose flames regularly pulsed as fuel of some sort was cast onto the pyre from a can.

-What the purpose of the fire was is another matter of conjecture (such fires in the past have sometimes been followed by the smell of barbecued/burning flesh, but there was no wind on this occasion….) but it made an interesting photo opportunity for me crouched in the snow, to get a reasonable perspective.
-I subsequently discovered that in the Irish Celtic tradition Imbolc is the day that the ‘Cailleach’, an Irish hag, gathers her firewood for the rest of the winter.
+What the purpose of the fire was is another matter of conjecture (such fires in the past have sometimes been followed by the smell of barbecued/burning flesh, but there was no wind on this occasion).
+It did though make for an interesting photo opportunity for me crouched in the snow, trying to get a reasonable perspective.
+I subsequently discovered that in the Irish Celtic tradition, Imbolc is the day that the ‘Cailleach’, an Irish hag, gathers her firewood for the rest of the winter.
 Thus a bright sunny day implies that winter will last a lot longer, since she can gather much more wood.
 A wet, grey day conversely indicates that winter is nearly over, since the Cailleach is sleeping, and not gathering wood.
 Observant readers may notice a similarity with the American traditions of Groundhog Day, immortalised in the eponymous ’90’s film where the appearance or otherwise of a groundhog’s shadow is taken to predict whether winter is shortly due to finish, or persist for a further 6 weeks.
-Finally this led me to the Welsh tradition of Gwyl Fair y Canhwyllau (Mary’s Festival of the Candles).
-There is a very interesting link here on these traditions, but I will quote the following from Hilaire Wood’s fascinating piece about Imbolc on the Celtic Wheel site, in view of my recent candlemaking and burning images and discussion mentioned above(more synchronicity ?):
+Finally, this led me to the Welsh tradition of Gwyl Fair y Canhwyllau (Mary’s Festival of the Candles).
+There is a very interesting link here on these traditions, but I will quote the following from Hilaire Wood’s fascinating piece about Imbolc on the Celtic Wheel site, in view of my recent candle making, burning images and my discussion mentioned above).

 The galanthophile community will know that there is a snowdrop called Imbolc, named after this Celtic springtime festival, and I guess because it tended to be in bloom by February 1st.
 It originated from the famous Oxfordshire ‘South Hayes’ garden of galanthophile Primrose Warburg, although she had received it mixed with a batch of ‘Mighty Atom’ snowdrops.
-This information is gleaned from “Snowdrops” by Bishop, Davies and Grimshaw, currently the definitive guide to these plants, which we purchased last week.
+This information is gleaned from “Snowdrops – A monograph of cultivated Galanthus” by Bishop, Davies and Grimshaw, currently the definitive guide to these plants, a copy of which we purchased last week.